 No single professional can have a full picture of a child's needs and circumstances.
 If children and families are to receive the right help at the right time, everyone who comes into contact with them has a role to play in identifying concerns, sharing information and taking prompt action.
-Through our day-to-day contact with pupils and direct work with families, staff take notice of indicators of possible abuse or neglect and refer them to Nottingham City or Nottinghamshire Agency Safeguarding Hub (MASH).
+Through our day-to-day contact with children and direct work with families, staff take notice of indicators of possible abuse or neglect and exploitation and refer them to Nottingham City Multi-Agency Safeguarding Hub (MASH).
 We recognise that we form part of the wider safeguarding system for children.
-This responsibility also means that we are aware of the behaviour of staff in the school; we maintain an attitude of 'it could happen here' where safeguarding is concerned.
+This responsibility also means that we are aware of the behaviour of staff in the academy; we maintain an attitude of 'it could happen here' where safeguarding is concerned.
 In our academy we ensure that:

-- All children, regardless of age, gender, ability, culture, race, language, religion or sexual identity or marriage, are treated equally and have equal rights to protection. - All staff act on concerns or disclosures that may suggest a child is at risk of harm. - Pupils and staff involved in safeguarding issues receive appropriate support. - Staff adhere to the Code of Conduct and understand what to do in the event of any allegations against any adult working in the setting. - All staff are aware of Early Help and ensure that relevant assessments and referrals take place. - All staff are aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label; they recognise that, in most cases, multiple issues will overlap with one another. - Adults understand that children's poor behaviour may be a sign they are suffering harm or that they have been traumatised by abuse.
+- All children, regardless of age, gender, ability, culture, race, language, religion or sexual identity or marriage, are treated equally and have equal rights to protection. - All staff act on concerns or disclosures that may suggest a child is at risk of harm. - Children and staff involved in safeguarding issues receive appropriate support. - Staff adhere to the Code of Conduct and understand what to do in the event of any allegations against any adult working in the setting. - All staff are aware of Early Help and ensure that relevant assessments and referrals take place. - All staff are aware that abuse, neglect and exploitation and safeguarding issues are rarely standalone events that can be covered by one definition or label; they recognise that, in most cases, multiple issues will overlap with one another. - Adults understand that childrens poor behaviour may be a sign they are suffering harm or that they have been traumatised by abuse.

 This policy is available on our website and printed copies of this document are available upon request.
-We inform parents and carers about this policy when their children join our school and through our newsletters, induction meetings and website.
+We inform parents and carers about this policy when their children join our academy and through our newsletters.

-This Child Protection Policy will be reviewed by the Designated Safeguarding Lead (DSL), on a regular basis to ensure it remains current and incorporates all revisions made to local or national safeguarding guidance.
+This Child Protection Policy will be reviewed by the Designated Safeguarding Lead (DSL) or in their absence the Deputy DSL, on a regular basis to ensure it remains current and incorporates all revisions made to local or national safeguarding guidance.
 This policy will be fully reviewed, as a minimum, once a year during the autumn term, and will be provided to the Academy Governing Body for approval and sign off at the first autumn term meeting.

 Key Staff

 Full name of Academy

 Hogarth Academy

-01159150106
+т.
+0115 9501016

 Contact details admin@hogarthacademy.co.uk

-Designated Safeguarding

-Lead Sarah Lee headteacher@hogarthacademy.co.uk
+Sarah Lee

+Headteacher

+Designated safeguarding lead

+headteacher@hogarthacademy.co.uk

-Marie Cooper mariecooper@hogarthacademy.co.uk
+Marie Cooper

-Calum Stewart calumstewart@hogarthacademy.co.uk
+Calum Stewart

-Emily Powell emilypowell@hogarthacademy.co.uk
+Emily Powell

 Deputy designated

 safeguarding lead(s)

 Designated Prevent lead(s) Sarah Lee

+Calum Stewart

 Designated teacher for looked

-after children Calum Stewart
+after children

+Designated Operation

+Encompass lead (where

+applicable)

 Lead governor for Errol Henry

 safeguarding and child

 protection

 Trust Central lead for

-safeguarding Rebecca Hyder
+Rebecca Hyder

-E: RebeccaHyder@leadacademytrust.co.uk
+safeguarding E: RebeccaHyder@leadacademytrust.co.uk